g0rbe/gorbe.io/content/posts/iptables/stateful-firewall.md

 ---
-sidebar_label: Stateful Firewall
-title: "Stateful Firewall with iptables"
+title: "Simple Stateful Firewall with iptables"
-tags: ["iptables", "firewall", "security"]
 description: "How to configure a simple Stateful Firewall with iptables."
+summary: "How to configure a simple Stateful Firewall with iptables."
+date: 2023-11-15T03:21:23+01:00
+categories: ["iptables", "firewall", "security"]
+keywords: ["iptables", "firewall", "security"]
 ---

 ::::info